zilishen/documentation/content/nim/deploy/vm-bare-metal/install.md

 sudo bash install-nim-bundle.sh -c /path/to/nginx-repo.crt -k /path/to/nginx-repo.key -p latest -d ubuntu24.04 -j /path/to/license.jwt
 ```

 In most cases, the script completes the installation of NGINX Instance Manager and associated packages.
+After installation is complete, the script takes a few minutes to generate a password.
 At the end of the process, you'll see an autogenerated password:

 ```bash
 Regenerated Admin password: <encrypted password>